djnavarro/workbch/README.md

 this into a project log or anything like that.
 Each project should maintain its own logs, readmes, etc: that is deliberately outside the scope of projectr\!

+Functions are organised as:

+  - `job_*` functions create, delete and edit job
+  - `view_*` functions display information about jobs
+  - `goto_*` functions navigate to projects/url

+There are a few functions that don’t currently fit this scheme.
+WIP.